UT-Covid/SEIR-Austin/README.md

 ### History runs for performance analysis
 `Rscript run-seir.R history Admit_discharge_datafile.xlsx [ndays]`
 Load Admit_discharge_datafile.xlsx data file, but cut to first [ndays].

+### Short run
+`Rscript run-seir.R short Admit_discharge_datafile.xlsx ICY_datafile.xlsx`
+Don't start run from beginning of hospitalization data, but instead load initial state from a previous run for a later date.
+That run has to be carefully prepared top have enough initial variation and started at a relatively quiet part of the epidemic.
+The start session is currently hard coded.
+Short runs were not used for the PNAS paper analysis.

 ### Additional arguments
 Additional aguments come in the form of keyword:argument